1 Introdution

 Molione was the daughter of Molus, son of Pleuron, son of Pronoe (or Astynome), daughter of Phorbas, and Actor was the half-brother of Molione's great-grandmother.

-6.9 Battle with Arcadians
+6.9 Battle against Arcadians

 In 1250 BC, Areithous of Arene of Triphylia fought and was defeated by Lycurgus, son of Aleus of Tegea, over a land dispute.
 [111]